 - Kathryn Harkup’s A is for Arsenic: The Poisons of Agatha Christie, 2015

-Over the 40 years since Agatha Christie’s death, other books have been published about her which I have enjoyed, most recently J.C.
-Bernthal’s highly original Queering Agatha Christie, 2016 and, although not specifically about her, Martin Edwards’ very impressive The Golden Age of Murder, 2015.
+During the 45 years since Agatha Christie’s death, about 45 books have been written about her (that is to say, books that I know of and have read – as listed in the Bibliography to Volume II).
 No doubt, given the strong continuing interest in her works, we can expect valuable contributions to the literature concerning her to be published for years to come.